ElektraInitiative/PermaplanT/doc/ci.md

 For users with login credentials for Jenkins, you can manually execute the pipeline for a branch or pull request via the [Jenkins UI](https://build.libelektra.org/job/PermaplanT/).
 Please ask if you need login data.

-## Concurrent Builds
+## Succeeding Pushes

-Concurrent builds on the same branch are disabled.
+If you push to branches:

-Only the newest commit will run.
+- Only the newest commit will be built.
+  It does not matter if commits in between would pass.
+- Builds of older pushes are aborted.
+- Also `jenkins build please` will abort previous builds and start the build again.
+- The latest PR build job will stay deployed on (https://pr.permaplant.net).
-The master branch is excluded from this rule.
+- The [master branch](https://github.com/ElektraInitiative/PermaplanT/commits/master) is excluded from these rules.

 ## Stages